 Travel on the Continental Divide National Scenic Trail can be a long-remembered adventure.
 Following are a few tips to help ensure a happy and safe trip.
 Travelers are urged to contact local Forest Service Ranger Stations for specific information.

-Interim Routes: About 50 of the 795 miles of this northern portion of the trail do not currently exist as constructed trail or primitive road.
+Interim Routes: About 50 of the 795 miles of this northern portion of the trail do not currently exist as a constructed trail or primitive road.
 Temporary interim routes serve as detours, pending construction of the preferred route.
 A special interim route exists in Glacier National Park.
 Because there are no Canadian Customs officials at Waterton Lake, an interim route for the trail begins at Chief Mountain Customs Station on Montana State Highway 17.

 Modes Of Travel: While the National Trails System Act intended the trail be established primarily for hiking and horseback use, motorized uses are permitted where previously established.
 Of the total 795 miles of road and trail, 322 miles permit some type of summertime motorized use.
 Primitive roads serve as the trail route for 160 miles.
 Most of the route is lightly used and visitors can expect considerable solitude.